 Improved LAN Design

 Organizations have the freedom to establish/maintain a physically separate PoE network, or centrally converge to the core network using a single wire in a highly secure and controlled manner.
 This applies to both Cloud and on-premise solutions and significantly improves network security and performance.
-Quality of service is improved while ongoing network management is simplified as IT teams continue to manage the core business network while voice/security teams can manage these separate networks.
+Quality of service is enhanced while ongoing network management is simplified as IT teams continue to manage the core business network while voice/security teams can handle these separate networks.

 Additionally, as core business applications and data terminals (employee computers, Wi-Fi access points) continually require more and more bandwidth, network equipment will generally evolve every 3 to 5 years.
 By physically segmenting your PoE network, you can make changes to your core business network without impacting or disrupting your communication, security, and other systems.

 By repurposing existing infrastructure and reducing/eliminating IDF closet requirements, organizations are significantly reducing the environmental impact of their digital transformations.
 Far less cabling and equipment e-waste is produced.
 NVT Phybridge PoE switches are built with PowerWISE technology to ensure low energy consumption, power redundancy, and hot-swappable power supplies.

 If you have an upcoming IP/IoT modernization project, we would love to help!
 Click below to book a one-on-one meeting with one of our Digital Transformation Consultants.